 Neither format is inherently better — it depends on your strengths and goals.
 Solo shows give you complete control over content and scheduling.
 They're great for teaching, commentary, or sharing expertise.
 The challenge is keeping your audience engaged without the dynamics of a conversation.
 Interview shows bring diverse perspectives and allow you to leverage your guests' audiences for growth.
 The challenge is booking guests and coordinating schedules.
 Many successful podcasters use a hybrid approach — alternating between solo episodes and interviews to get the benefits of both.
 Start with the format that feels most natural to you.
 You can always evolve your format as you gain confidence and learn what your audience responds to best.

-Your podcast RSS feed is generated by your hosting platform.
-Log into your hosting dashboard and look for a "Distribution," "RSS Feed," or "Settings" section.
-On OnPodium, your RSS feed URL is clearly displayed in your dashboard for easy copying.
+Your podcast RSS feed is generated by your podcast host.
+Log into your hosting dashboard and look for a "Distribution," "RSS Feed," or "Settings" section — every major host (Buzzsprout, Transistor, Captivate, Libsyn, Podbean, Spotify for Podcasters, etc.) makes the URL easy to find.
 Your RSS feed is what you submit to podcast directories like Apple Podcasts, Spotify, and Amazon Music — it tells these platforms where to find your episodes, artwork, and show information.
 Every time you publish a new episode, your RSS feed updates automatically, and the directories pull the new content.
 Keep your RSS feed URL handy, as you'll need it for each directory submission.

 When choosing a podcast hosting service, evaluate these key factors: Storage and bandwidth — ensure the plan accommodates your episode frequency and length.
 Analytics — look for detailed listener data including downloads, geography, and listening platforms.
 Ease of use — a clean, intuitive dashboard saves time.
 Customer support — responsive, human support is invaluable, especially when you're starting out.
-Podcast website — having a professional website included saves the cost and hassle of building one separately.
-Email marketing — built-in email tools help you grow and engage your audience.
 Pricing — compare plans carefully and consider what's included versus what costs extra.
-OnPodium was built specifically for podcasters and includes hosting, a professional website, email marketing, and monetization tools starting at $9/month.
-It also includes a free domain — something most competitors charge extra for.
+The major hosts — Buzzsprout, Transistor, Captivate, Libsyn, Podbean, Spotify for Podcasters — all cover the basics; pick whichever fits your workflow.
+Then layer OnPodium on top to give every episode a beautiful, conversion-focused landing page on your own domain — OnPodium works with any host, so you keep your current setup and just upgrade the page listeners actually see.
+See how OnPodium pages compare to host defaults in our episode landing page comparisons.

 Once your podcast is hosted, distribute it by submitting your RSS feed to all major podcast directories: Apple Podcasts, Spotify, Amazon Music, Google Podcasts, iHeartRadio, Pocket Casts, and others.
 Most hosting platforms streamline this process — some even submit automatically for you.
 Beyond directory listings, promote your podcast through your podcast website, social media channels, email newsletters, and by collaborating with other podcasters.
 Don't forget niche-specific directories and communities related to your podcast topic.
 The more places your podcast is available, the more listeners you'll reach.
 Consistency in publishing new episodes is key to maintaining and growing your presence on these platforms.